cosmologicon/problems/lucky7s/README.md

 	D0 + 3D1 + 2D2 + 6D3 + 4D4 + 5D5 = 0 (mod 7)  [eq 1]
 	D0 + 5D1 + 4D2 + 6D3 + 2D4 + 3D5 = 0 (mod 7)  [eq 3]

-These equations are only over 6 variables, and modulo 7, there are only 7 possible values for each variable.
+These two equations are only over `6` variables, and there are only `7` possible values for each variable, since we're looking modulo `7`.
 So we don't need to use algebra to solve these equations simultaneously.
-There are only 6^7 possible solutions, which is less than 300,000, so we can just try them all very efficiently.
+There are only `6^7` possible solutions, which is less than 300,000, so we could just try them all if we wanted to.

+From this point on, we can pretty much forget that we were ever asked about divisibility by 7 or reversing the digits.
+Now we're summing up the numbers that satisfy eq 1 and 3, which is an equivalent problem.

 ## Down to 3 variables

-So, one possibility is to find all possible values of `(D0, D1, D2, D3, D4, D5)` that satisfy those equations modulo 7.
+So, one possibility is to find all possible values of `(D0, D1, D2, D3, D4, D5)` that satisfy those equations modulo `7`.
 For instance, one solution is `(3, 0, 6, 4, 0, 1)`.
 Then we could find all possible ways that `D0 = 3 (mod 7)`.
-Remember that `D0 = d0 + d6 + d12 + ...`.
-For `N = 11`, that's only `d0 + d6`, and each one can only take `10` values, so that's only `100` possible values to check.
-Once we list all the ways that `D0 = 3 (mod 7)`, `D1 = 0 (mod 7)`, `D2 = 6 (mod 7)`, etc., we could combine them efficiently.
+Remember that `D0 = d0 + d6 + d12 + ...`, so for `N = 11`, that's only `d0 + d6`.
+As each `d` can only take `10` values, that's only `100` possible combinations to check.
+(For larger `N`, this could be too large to check efficiently, so we'd have to do something to improve it for large `N`.)
+Once we list all the ways that `D0 = 3 (mod 7)`, `D1 = 0 (mod 7)`, `D2 = 6 (mod 7)`, etc., we could hopefully combine them efficiently, and then do the same for the other possible values of `(D0, D1, D2, D3, D4, D5)`.

-And that would work fine.
+That's within the realm of feasibility.
 There's actually one insight that makes this even easier, where we only have 3 variables instead of the 6 variables `D0` through `D5`.
 Notice that, in eq 1 and eq 3, `D0` and `D3` have the same coefficients, `1` and `6` respectively.
 So let's combine those into a variable called `X = D0 + 6D3`.
+Eq 1 and 3 then get reduced to 5 variables:

 	X + 3D1 + 2D2 + 4D4 + 5D5 = 0 (mod 7)
 	X + 5D1 + 4D2 + 2D4 + 3D5 = 0 (mod 7)